SHORTLIST

 Hobart - Strahan

-Western Tasmania is like nature writ large, a place where the wilderness rules and people are few and far between.
+Western Tasmania is like nature amplified, a place where the wilderness rules and people are few and far between.
 Visiting Mount Field National Park is a humbling experience, not only for the fact it’s part of the Tasmanian Wilderness World Heritage Area, but also because it’s home to some of the tallest eucalypts and tallest flowering plants on Earth.
 Wander amid these giants to reach Russell Falls – take a deep breath; your Tasmania tour has begun.
-Records continue to be broken at Lake St. Clair, the deepest freshwater Lake in Australia, before you arrive in Strahan, gateway to World Heritage-listed Franklin-Gordon Wild Rivers National Park.
+Records continue to be broken at Lake St. Clair, the deepest freshwater Lake in Australia, before you arrive in Strahan, gateway to World Heritage listed Franklin-Gordon Wild Rivers National Park.

 Strahan - Cradle Mountain

-Cradle Mountain - Smithton
+Cradle Mountain - Burnie

-Smithton - Launceston
+Burnie - Launceston

+Table Cape is by far Wynyard's most remarkable natural wonder, at 180 metres high, 'The Cape' - as locals refer to it - offers spectacular views of Tasmania's coastline.
+As you drive to the top of the remains of a 12-million-year-old volcano you'll reach Table Cape lookout where, on a clear day, you can see mountain ranges over 175 kilometres away.
 If there’s a town with a cuter name than Penguin, we’re yet to find it.
 Locals embrace its appeal – there are penguin sculptures at every turn, including one measuring over 3 metres tall.
-Your journey along the northwest coast also passes through Burnie, Ulverstone and Sheffield, The Town of Murals, boasting over 100 large paintings depicting the area’s rich history and local characters.
+Your journey along the northwest coast also passes through Ulverstone and Sheffield, The Town of Murals, boasting over 100 large paintings depicting the area’s rich history and local characters.
 All this exploring builds an appetite.
 Refuel at Ashgrove Tasmanian Farm, where happy cows contribute to award-winning cheeses – everything from cheddar and red Leicester to creamy Tasmanian blue.
+For lovers of sweeter delights, why not treat yourself to a delicious locally made ice cream (own expense).

 Launceston

-There are few places in the world where you can leave the city behind and within minutes be amid an immense wilderness area.
+There are few places in the world where you can leave the city behind and within minutes be surrounded by nature.
 Launceston is one.
 Blink and you’re at Cataract Gorge, a yawning chasm carved by ancient rivers.
 This rare natural phenomenon unites bushland with neat Victorian gardens, replete with ferns and exotic plants.
 Get a different perspective of the green cavern on the scenic chairlift, zipping you over the water to a lofty lookout.
-We wouldn’t blame you for lingering here, perhaps to venture deeper into the gorge.
-Or sample further afield with a selection of optional experiences.
-This afternoon, the choice is yours.
+We wouldn't blame you for lingering here, or perhaps this afternoon take one of the river cruises on offer (both own expense).
+The choice is yours.

 Launceston - Bicheno

-You’ll smell Bridestowe before you see it, this enormous lavender farm perfuming the Tasmanian countryside.
+You’ll smell Bridestowe before you see it, this enormous lavender farm perfuming the Tasmanian countryside (bloom late Spring to early Summer).
 The flowers grown here aren’t just used in fragrances – they’re also infused into ice-cream, teas and jams.
 It’s a tasty entrée to the Legerwood Carved Memorial Trees, sculpted into World War One soldiers.
-Little penguins come out to play in Bicheno; sign up to spot them after dark as they waddle to shore from the water.
+Little penguins come out to play in Bicheno; sign up to spot them after dark as they waddle to shore from the water (own expense).

 Bicheno - Hobart

-Port Arthur
+Port Arthur Historic Site

 Farewell from Hobart